ATTENTION: Camphill Solborg have put in place measures to help reducing the spread of the coronavirus

 IMPORTANT: Those who, for various reasons, plan to visit Camphill Solborg must contact them by phone in advance on +47 942 32 311

 Welcome to Camphill Solborg

 Solborg is a living and working place for people with special needs and employees.
 In the village we try to create a holistic work and housing for everyone.
 Solborg was founded in 1977.

 Solborg was originally for young people with special needs who had fallen out of the ordinary school system and who needed to live in a more sheltered environment.
 In the early 80s, the place went on to offer a community life for adult people with and without disabilities.

 Nearly sixty people belong to the Solborg community.

 Solborg has a Ringerike Steinerskole and a kindergarten as the nearest neighbor.

-At Solborg we have among other things a biodynamic farm and horticulture, forestry, bakery, herbal workshop and weaving house.
+At Solborg we have among other things a biodynamic farm and horticulture, a forestry group, a bakery, a herbal workshop and a weaving workshop.

 Anthroposophy and Social Therapy

-Life in the village is based on Rudolf Steiner's anthroposophy and village impulse as Karl König developed at the founding of the international Camphill movement in the 1940s.
+Life in the village is based on Rudolf Steiner's anthroposophy and the village impulse that Karl König developed at the founding of the international Camphill movement in the 1940s.